Santana Lopez: Storylines

+Season 1

 Santana is introduced as a popular cheerleader at William McKinley High School.
-Santana and her friends, cheerleaders Quinn Fabray (Dianna Agron) and Brittany Pierce (Heather Morris), join the school glee club, New Directions, because Quinn wants to keep an eye on her boyfriend Finn Hudson (Cory Monteith); cheerleading coach Sue Sylvester (Jane Lynch) then enlists the three of them to help her destroy the glee club from the inside.
-Initially romantically linked to football player Noah "Puck" Puckerman (Mark Salling), Santana soon breaks up with him over his bad credit score, though the two have an on-again, off-again relationship well into the show's second season.
+Santana and her friends, cheerleaders Quinn Fabray and Brittany Pierce, join the school glee club, New Directions, because Quinn wants to keep an eye on her boyfriend Finn Hudson; cheerleading coach Sue Sylvester then enlists the three of them to help her destroy the glee club from the inside.
+Initially romantically linked to football player Puck, Santana soon breaks up with him over his bad credit score, though the two have an on-again, off-again relationship well into the show's second season.
 Brittany also reveals in an offhand comment that she and Santana have slept together.
 When the two are accused of giving Sue the New Directions set list for their first show choir competition, Santana defends herself and admits that she has come to enjoy participating in the club.
 After Quinn is kicked off the cheerleading squad due to her pregnancy, Santana takes over as head cheerleader.
 At Sue's behest, Santana and Brittany go on a date with Finn, who is now the glee club co-captain.
 Santana takes his virginity, though Finn immediately regrets sleeping with her.
 When Puck briefly dates Mercedes Jones (Amber Riley), Santana is jealous and confronts her with an aggressive duet of "The Boy Is Mine".
 A similar confrontation, though entirely physical, occurs in the second season after Puck sings a love song to Lauren Zizes (Ashley Fink) in front of the glee club, though Santana loses badly to Lauren.